kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-language.md

 // Join the pipelines on the field 'stateId from "importantCustomerData" and 'numericalStateId
 // from "sideData".
-val importantCustomerDataWithStateNames =
+val importantCustomerDataWithStateNames = importantCustomerData
-      importantCustomerData.joinWithSmaller('stateId -> 'numericalStateId, sideData)
+    .joinWithSmaller('stateId -> 'numericalStateId, sideData)
+    // Keepy only the userId and stateId fields .project('userId, 'stateId)
 {% endhighlight %}

-First we define the pipeline to join with. "sideData" is a pipe containing tuples with fields "line", "numericalStateId", and "stateName".
+In this step, we perform a join operation to add state names to `importantCustomerData.` First we define the pipe, `sideData`, with which to join `importantCustomerData.` `sideData` contains tuples with fields `line`, `numericalStateId`, and `stateName` (as well as `offset`).
 You've seen `TextLine` and `.map` before.
-Notice that instead of defining all the intermediate values as we have been, you can just chain calls such as "`.map`" on pipes, so that your pipeline can look like `TextLine(inputfile).map(...).filter(...)`.
+Notice that we have chained calls such as `.map` on pipes, creating a pipeline that looks like `TextLine(inputfile).read.map(...)`.

-We now join our main pipeline with the sideData pipe.
-When we join two pipelines, we specify which field from the main pipeline (in this case, the field "stateId") should be joined with which field from the side pipeline (the field "numericalStateId" from the "sideData").
-For all tuples in the main pipeline, we've added all the fields from "sideData", in this case a single field `stateName`.
+We now join our main pipeline with the sideData pipe, specifying the fields (in this case, the field `stateId` from `importantCustomerData` and `numericalStateId` from `sideData`.
+The join operation adds all of the fields (`line`, `offset`, `numericalStateId`, and `stateName`) from `sideData` to every tuple in `importantCustomerData` for which `numericalStateId` equals `stateId`.

-Since "sideData" is smaller than "importantCustomerData" (sideData contains only 50 tuples, one for each state in the United States, while "importantCustomerData" could be very big), we use the "joinWithSmaller" operation on "importantCustomerData".
-This lets Scalding optimize the MapReduce jobs.
+Since `sideData` is smaller than `importantCustomerData` (sideData contains only 50 tuples, one for each state in the United States, while `importantCustomerData` could be very big), we use the `joinWithSmaller` operation on `importantCustomerData`.
+Specifying which pipe we expect to be smaller enables Scalding optimize the MapReduce jobs.

+Finally, we apply another projection to our pipe, retaining only the fields `userId` and `stateId` (since our goal is to obtain per-state counts of customers who have spent more than two dollars).

 #### Group by

 {% highlight scala %}
-// Group by the states customers are from and compute the size of each group. val importantCustomersPerState =
+// Group by the states customers are from and compute the size of each group. val importantCustomersPerState = importantCustomerDataWithStateNames
-    importantCustomerDataWithStateNames.groupBy('stateName) { group =>
+    .groupBy('stateName) { group => group.size('customersPerState) }
-        group.size('customersPerState) }
 {% endhighlight %}

-This step groups the tuples from the previous step by their stateName, and for each group, puts the size of the group in a new field called "customersPerState".
+This step groups the tuples from the previous step by their `stateName`, and for each group, puts the size of the group in a new field called `customersPerState`.

 #### Output